DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Released 2025-05-07
+* There were a few critical errors when requesting a new ScreenshotOne image.

 = 1.1.0 =
 * Released 2025-05-05
 * New feature: ScreenshotOne compatibility released.
 You can now take website screenshots from within Photo Block.